 Input (Optional) The image track to process.
-If you do not specify an input track, HPE Media Server processes the first track of the correct type that is produced by the ingest engine.
+If you do not specify an input track, HPE ingest engine.

-Orientation (Optional) The orientation of barcodes in the ingested media.
-If barcodes might appear at an orientation other than upright, set this parameter to any.
+Media Server processes the first track of the correct type that is produced by the appear at an orientation other than upright, set this parameter to any.
 HPE Media Server will automatically detect the orientation (from 90-degree rotations, not arbitrary angles).